kappa243/suu_agh/docs/chapters/06_installation.md

-# Klastry z aplikacją (AWS + AZURE):
+# Clusters with the Application (AWS + Azure):

-Aby uruchomić aplikację należy uruchomić deploymenty wszystkich trzech serwisów (webiste, shopapi, shopui), które znajdują się na repozytorium https://github.com/devteds/demo-app-bookstore.
-Należy zwrócić uwagę na pliki config.yaml oraz secret.yaml stanowiące część konfiguracji shopapi.
-Ważne, aby ustawić odpowiednią ścieżkę oraz port do połączenia z bazą danych, która znajduje się na innym klastrze (jako DB_HOST ustawiamy adres IP load balancera bazy danych).
-Aby umożliwić połączenie pomiędzy klastrem zarządzającym oraz klastrami aplikacyjnymi należy stworzyć ingress przy pomocy nginx.
-W ramach tej konfiguracji trzeba ustawić odpowiednie ścieżki i porty do wszystkich trzech serwisów aplikacji.
+To deploy the application, you need to deploy all three services (website, shopapi, shopui) available in the repository https://github.com/devteds/demo-app-bookstore.
+Pay close attention to the config.yaml and secret.yaml files, which are part of the shopapi configuration.
+It is important to set the correct path and port for the database connection, which is located on another cluster (set the DB_HOST to the IP address of the database load balancer).
+To enable communication between the management cluster and the application clusters, create an ingress using Nginx.
+This configuration requires setting appropriate paths and ports for all three application services.

 ## Observability:
-Konfiguracja observability obejmuje uruchomienie Prometheusa na klastrach aplikacyjnych, a także udostępnianie informacji na odpowiednim porcie.
-Dzięki temu dane będą gromadzone na główym klastrze i pokazywane użytkownikowi.
+The observability configuration includes running Prometheus on the application clusters and exposing information on the appropriate port.
+This allows data to be collected on the main cluster and displayed to the user.

-# Główny klaster (Google Cloud):
+# Main Cluster (Google Cloud):

- Inside the main cluster the OCM hub, MySQL database server and a load balancer have to be installed.
-In order to achieve it, a cluster has been configured within the Google Cloud Kubernetes engine.
+Inside the main cluster, the OCM hub, MySQL database server, and a load balancer need to be installed.
+To achieve this, a cluster has been configured within the Google Cloud Kubernetes engine.

 ## MySQL:

-Aby uruchomić serwer MySQL należy utworzyć PersistentVolumeClaim (PVC) oraz deployment, który uruchomi serwer MySQL w kontenerze, konfigurując go przy użyciu zmiennych środowiskowych i montując PVC do odpowiedniego katalogu.
-Kolejnym krokiem jest stworzenie usługi mysql-service, która udostępni serwer MySQL jako LoadBalancer, umożliwiając dostęp do bazy danych.
+To deploy the MySQL server, create a PersistentVolumeClaim (PVC) and a deployment that will run the MySQL server in a container, configuring it using environment variables and mounting the PVC to the appropriate directory.
+The next step is to create a mysql-service that will expose the MySQL server as a LoadBalancer, enabling access to the database.

 ## OCMHUB:
 ...

 ## Observability:

-Na głównym klastrze uruchomiona zostaje grafana, która udostępnia dane zarówno z głównego klastra, jak i z klastrów aplikacyjnych poprzez pobranie udostępnianych przez Prometheusa danych.
-Dzięki takiemu rozwiązaniu użytkownik nie musi obserwować wszystkich klastrów oddzielnie, tylko ma wszystkie dane udostępnione i przeanalizowane w ramach jednego serwisu.

-Do wywalenia/ przeniesienia:
+Grafana is deployed on the main cluster, providing data from both the main cluster and the application clusters by retrieving data exposed by Prometheus.
+This setup allows users to monitor all clusters in one place, with all data presented and analyzed in a single service.

 ## Observability

 ### Prometheus (cluster)